 No pricing info available

-Leech Private Clinic, can be found in Hugo Wolf Gasse, Graz, Austria and offers its patients Arm Lift procedures as well as 47 other procedures, across 11 different procedure categories.
-At present, there is no pricing information for Arm Lift procedures at Leech Private Clinic.
-The pricing information is quite specialised, so it's only available on request.
-A small team of medical professionals undertake all procedures at the Clinic, with 2 in total, and Leech Private Clinic is accredited by just one known accreditations institute, ISO 9001:2008
+Leech Private Clinic, located in Hugo Wolf Gasse, Graz, Austria offers patients Arm Lift procedures among its total of 47 available procedures, across 11 different specialties.
+Currently, there's no pricing information for Arm Lift procedures at Leech Private Clinic, as all prices are available on request only.
+All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Clinic, and they are accredited by ISO 9001:2008

 Premium Health Solutions - Austria, located in Heiligenstaedter Str, Vienna, Austria offers patients Arm Lift procedures among its total of 53 available procedures, across 18 different specialties.
 Currently, there's no pricing information for Arm Lift procedures at Premium Health Solutions - Austria, as all prices are available on request only.
 There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes